 - 1. A final decision is reached in the hearing; and - 2.
-A copy of the decision is mailed to each of the parties.
+A copy of the decision is sent by certified mailed to each of the parties.

 A hearing officer may grant specific extensions of time beyond the 45-calendar-day time period described above at the request of either party (you or the school district).